keiran-rowell/keiran-rowell.github.io/_posts/2023-04-12-compchem-methods-basics.md

 The first term ($$T_{s}[\rho]$$) is the electron kinetic energy which can be calculated from a Slater determinant similarly to HF theory, though in DFT Kohm-Sham orbitals are used.
 The Coulombic electron-nuclear repulsion ($$E_{eN}[\rho]$$) and  electron-electron repulsion ($$J[\rho]$$) terms can be calculated classically.
 The final term, $$E_{xc}[\rho]$$, contains the electron-electron exchange-correlation functional whose exact form is not known.
 There are myriad DFT methods using different functional approximations for $$E_{xc}[\rho]$$, however the accuracy of their approximations cannot be known *a priori*, unlike with wavefunction methods.
 Though some functionals are non-empirical, many DFT methods are semi-empirical as their functional forms are parameterised with reference experimental data in an attempt to improve their accuracy.

 Functionals which incorporate more physical parameters of the electron density have accordingly higher computational costs, but tend to show increased accuracy.
 This provides a convenient classification of DFT methods into rungs on the conceptual "Jacob's ladder" of accuracy, which is illustrated below.
-The representative accuracy of each rung in Jacob's ladder is taken from the DFT review by Goerigk and Grimme, and an example DFT method is listed for each rung.
+The representative accuracy of each rung in Jacob's ladder is taken from the DFT review by Goerigk and Grimme, [A thorough benchmark of density functional methods for A thorough benchmark of density functional methods for general main group thermochemistry, kinetics, and noncovalent interactions](http://dx.doi.org/10.1039/c0cp02984j).
+A popular DFT method is listed as an example for each rung.

 ![Jacob's ladder](../images/Jacobs_ladder_Goerigk_Grimme.png)